 The end of April sees the island celebrating the start of the season with the Nantucket Daffodil Festival.
-The event embodies that bright hopeful energy of a new season, and is usually marked by sunny yellow outfits, wild hats, decorated storefronts and antique cars, parades, picnics, and more!
+The event embodies a new season’s bright, hopeful energy and is usually marked by sunny yellow outfits, crazy hats, decorated storefronts and antique cars, parades, picnics, and more!

-The garden club continues to plant bulbs and you’ll see the sunny flowers along roadways and bike paths across the island.
-The Garden Club also works with local schools to help students plant their own daffodils and enter the flowers in the spring Flower Show.
-This work is supported by community donations at the annual festival.
+The garden club continues to plant bulbs, and you’ll see the sunny flowers along roadways and bike paths across the island.
+The Garden Club also works with local schools to help students plant their daffodils and enter the flowers in the spring Flower Show.

-As the daffodils bloomed and multiplied the festival grew as well.
-From the Daffodil Flower Show to an antique car parade, art shows, contests, the popular ‘Sconset picnic, window decorating, a pet show, tours, the Daffy Hat Contest, Children’s Parade, Morris Dancers, lectures, and more!
+As the daffodils bloomed and multiplied, the festival grew as well.
+From the Daffodil Flower Show to an antique car parade, art shows, contests, the famous ‘Sconset picnic, window decorating, a pet show, tours, the Daffy Hat Contest, Children’s Parade, Morris Dancers, lectures, and more!

-If you want to bring the spirit of the festival to your front yard, why not start your own little plot of daffodils to enjoy each spring?
-The Nantucket Garden Club has lots of advice and plenty of experience on how to grow daffodils successfully on the island.
-They note that deer and rabbits leave the daffodils alone, and that they thrive in the island’s well drained soils.
-They also have great input on which varieties you’ll want to plant in the fall for early, mid, and late season blooms, as well as daffodils with stunning and unique blooms!
+They note that deer and rabbits leave the daffodils alone and that they thrive in the island’s well-drained soils.
+They also have great input on which varieties you’ll want to plant in the fall for early, mid, and late-season blooms and daffodils with stunning and unique blooms!

-However, you’re celebrating the festival this year, be sure to get out and enjoy the cheerful flowers blooming across the island.
-The wonderful thing about the daffodils is their perennial nature, they just keep coming back.
-Hopefully, this season when the daffodils bloom there will be crowds in yellow outfits cheering along parades of cars and bikes!
+However, if you’re celebrating the festival this year, be sure to get out and enjoy the cheerful flowers blooming across the island.
+The wonderful thing about the daffodils is their perennial nature.
+They keep coming back, just like the Nantucket Daffodil Festival!